 In 2006, Howell won First Prize at the American Bach Soloists International Solo Competition with an acclaimed performance of Bach’s Cantata BWV 170, "Vergnügte Ruh," and Third Prize at the Oratorio Society of New York’s Vocal Competition.

 Ian Howell’s debut solo CD, 1685 and the Art of Ian Howell with American Bach Soloists, was released in 2009 and features repertory by Domenico Scarlatti, J.S.
 Bach, and G.F.
 Handel.
 He can also be heard with the all-male chamber choir Chanticleer on one DVD and eight CDs, including the Grammy Award–winning Tavener: Lamentations and Praises and the Grammy-nominated Our American Journey.
 He has recorded for the Warner Classics, Rhino, Gothic, Yale, Chanticleer, and American Bach Soloists labels.

-Ian Howell is currently the Vocal Pedagogy Director at New England Conservatory.
-He has taught at Yale, Swarthmore, and Rutgers Camden, and was a 2013 NATS Teaching Intern.
-He was the founding editor of TheCounterTenorVoice.com, an online journal covering career and technique issues for singers.
-He holds a Master of Music Degree in Voice from Yale University and is completing a Doctor of Musical Arts Degree at New England Conservatory, where his research focuses on practical applications of a timbre-based framework for hearing vocal registration events.
+Ian Howell has taught at Yale, Swarthmore, and Rutgers Camden, and was a 2013 NATS Teaching Intern.
+He was the founding editor of TheCounterTenorVoice.com, an online journal covering career and technique issues for singers, and has been published in the Journal of Voice, the Journal of Singing, Classical Singer, and VOICEPrints.
+He holds a Master of Music Degree in Voice from Yale University and a Doctor of Musical Arts Degree from the New England Conservatory.

 M.M., Yale University; D.M.A.
 New England Conservatory